harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/set-up-disaster-recovery.md

 2. Set up VPC peering with the cloud provider.

    a.
 Go to VPC in Timescale cloud and create a new VPC connection.
-Make sure the IP CIDr range doesn't conflict with the cloud-provider’s VPC range.
+Make sure the IP CIDr range doesn't conflict with the cloud-provider's VPC range.
    b.
 Go to the cloud provider and initiate VPC peering by providing the project ID and VPC network.

 3. Go to Timescale Services and create a service in the same region.

    a.
 Select Timescale version 14.
    b.
 Set other configurations as per your requirements.